 Interestingly, as the intensity of force increases (e.g. handcuffing civilians without arrest, drawing or pointing a weapon, or using pepper spray or a baton), the probability that any civilian is subjected to such treatment is small, but the racial difference remains surprisingly constant.
 For instance, 0.26 percent of interactions between police and civilians involve an officer drawing a weapon; 0.02 percent involve using a baton.
 These are rare events.
 Yet, the results indicate that they are significantly more rare for whites than blacks.
-In the raw data, blacks are 21.3 percent more likely to be involved in an interaction with police in which at least a weapon is drawn than whites and the difference is statistically significant.
-Adding our full set of controls reduces the racial difference to 19.4 percent.
-Across all non-lethal uses of force, the odds-ratio of the black coefficient ranges from 1.163 (0.036) to 1.249 (0.129).
+With all controls, blacks are 21 percent more likely than whites to be involved in an interaction with police in which at least a weapon is drawn and the difference is statistically significant.
+Across all non-lethal uses of force, the odds-ratio of the black coefficient ranges from 1.175 (0.036) to 1.275 (0.131).

-Data from the Police-Public Contact Survey are qualitatively similar to the results from Stop and Frisk data, both in terms of whether or not any force is used and the intensity of force, though the estimated racial differences is larger.
-In the raw data, blacks and Hispanics are approximately two percentage points more likely than whites to report any use of force in a police interaction.
-The white mean is 0.8 percent.
-Thus, the odds ratio is 3.335 for blacks and 2.584 for Hispanics.
-As the use of force increases, the racial difference remains roughly constant.
-Adding controls for civilian demographics, civilian behavior, contact and officer characteristics, or year does little to alter the results.
-The coefficients are virtually unchanged and are all highly significant with the exception of the highest uses of force for which data is sparse.
+Data from the Police-Public Contact Survey are qualitatively similar to the results from Stop and Frisk data, both in terms of whether or not any force is used and the intensity of force, though the estimated racial differences are significantly larger.
+Blacks and Hispanics are approximately 1.3 percentage points more likely than whites to report any use of force in a police interaction, including controls for civilian demographice, civilian behavior, contact characteristics, officer characteristics and year.
+The white mean is 0.7 percent.
+Thus, the odds ratio is 2.769 for blacks and 1.818 for Hispanics.

 There are several potential explanations for the quantitative differences between our estimates using Stop and Frisk data and those using PPCS data.
 First, we estimate odds-ratios and the baseline probability of force in each of the datasets is substantially different.
 Second, the PPCS is a nationally representative sample of a broad set of police-civilian interactions.
-Stop and Frisk data is from a particularly aggressive form of policing in a dense urban area.
+Stop and Frisk data is from a particular form of policing in a dense urban area.
 Third, the PPCS is gleaned from the civilian perspective.
 Finally, granular controls for location are particularly important in the Stop and Frisk data and unavailable in PPCS.
-In the end, the "Truth" is likely somewhere in the middle and, importantly, both bounds are statistically and economically important.
+In the end, the "answer" is likely somewhere in the middle and, importantly, both bounds are statistically and economically important.

-In stark contrast to non-lethal uses of force, we find no racial differences in officer-involved shootings on either the extensive or intensive margins.
-Using data from Houston, Texas - where we have both officer-involved shootings and a randomly chosen set of potential interactions with police where lethal force may have been justified - we find, in the raw data, that blacks are 23.8 percent less likely to be shot at by police relative to whites.
-Hispanics are 8.5 percent less likely.
-Both coefficients are statistically insignificant.
-Adding controls for civilian demographics, officer demographics, encounter characteristics, type of weapon civilian was carrying, and year fixed effects, the black (resp.
-Hispanic) coefficient is 0.924 (0.417) (resp.
-1.256 (0.595)).
-These coefficients are remarkably robust across alternative empirical specifications and subsets of the data.
+In stark contrast to non-lethal uses of force, we find that, conditional on a police interaction, there are no racial differences in officer-involved shootings on either the extensive or intensive margins.
+Using data from Houston, Texas - where we have both officer-involved shootings and a randomly chosen set of potential interactions with police where lethal force may have been justified - we find, after controlling for suspect demographics, officer demographics, encounter characteristics, suspect weapon and year fixed effects, that blacks are 27.4 percent less likely to be shot at by police relative to non-black, non-Hispanics.
+This coefficient is measured with considerable error and not statistically significant.
+This result is remarkably robust across alternative empirical specifications and subsets of the data.
 Partitioning the data in myriad ways, we find no evidence of racial discrimination in officer-involved shootings.
-Investigating the intensive margin - the timing of shootings or how many bullets were discharged in the endeavor - there are no detectable racial differences.5
+Investigating the intensive margin - the timing of shootings or how many bullets were discharged in the endeavor - there are no detectable racial differences.